Playing Cards by the Master of the Banderoles

 Working almost within living memory of the first arrival of playing cards into Europe, the Master of the Banderoles set of playing cards provide a rare glimpse into their early development.
-Some of the Master's work was based on Italian models, so it is possible that he visited Italy.
+Some of the Master's work was based on Italian models, so it is possible that he was influenced by or had visited Italy.
 These eight cards appear to be from an Italian (or Spanish)-suited pack of at least 48 cards, although no Aces or court cards are present in the fragment.
 The cards have been engraved in sequential order and are separated by a single line.

 The Master of the Banderoles produced religious and devotional images as well as subjects such as grotesque alphabets and these playing cards.
 He worked in the new medium of engraving which required draughtsmanship and technical ability for copying the works of existing masters.
 The cross-over between religious and profane images is evident in the cup suit symbols which are in fact ciboria, cups for holding hosts from the Christian Eucharist and presumably sacred, similar to the chalices used for wine.
 The Master of the Banderoles seems to be very familiar with their designs.
 They were usually made of precious metal, or plated with silver, and possibly decorated with engraving.
 Ciboria were sometimes kept at homes to be handy for the Last Rites where needed.
 The impish little figures - putti - cavorting amongst the ciboria add a slightly irreverent sense of fun and playfulness to the playing cards, consistent with their use as a recreational game.